thymeleaf/thymeleaf-docs/docs/articles/sayhelloagainextendingthymeleafevenmore5minutes.md

         processed.

--   `getMessageForProcessor(...)` uses a message resolution mechanism created for allowing the *componentization* —or, if you prefer, *encapsulation*— of dialects.
+-   `getMessageForProcessor(...)` uses a message resolution mechanism created for allowing the *componentization* ---or, if you prefer, *encapsulation*--- of dialects.
 This mechanism consists in allowing *tag* and *attribute processors* to specify their own messages, whichever the application their dialects are used on.
 These are read from `.properties` files with the same name and living in the same